Lemon squares anyone? How about my Lemon Granny Square Crochet Pattern? A perfect crochet pattern to bring summer right into your next yarn project.

 Embroidery:

-Weave in any loose ends and now you have a complete lemon granny square crochet pattern!
+Weave in any loose ends and now you have completed the lemon granny square crochet pattern!

 If you enjoyed making this square and have leftover yarn, you can try your hand at making the crochet sun granny square.